Szymon-Michalak/iOS-Resources/blog/WhatAreTheDifferencesBetweenKeychainAndUserDefaults.md

 `UserDefaults` also allows you to store `key-value` pairs across different invocations of your app, but it is not secure.

 Values stored in `UserDefaults` are eventually written to a `.plist` file which are entirely human-readable.`UserDefaults` are usually used to store basic `key-value` pairs and user preferences.
 If you don't need the `Keychain`'s security features, `UserDefaults` are the more convenient choice.
-Finally, unlike in the `Keychain`,items saved in `UserDefaults` will not persist across application deletions and re-installs.
+Finally, unlike in the `Keychain`, items saved in `UserDefaults` will not persist across application deletions and re-installs.